 Interstate 77 passes through a four-level stack interchange with Interstate 485 just north of the South Carolina state line in Charlotte.
-Sugar Creek meanders through the interchange.
+Sugar Creek meanders through the exchange.
 Photo taken 06/01/07.

 Eight miles of Interstate 77 leading north from Interstate 85, to where Interstate 485 now crosses, were widened in conjunction with the addition of HOV lanes between December 2001 and December 2004 at a cost of $83-million.
 This brought the freeway up to eight overall lanes with a carpool lane in each direction.
 Work affected the junction with I-85 as well, where a new bridge was added for the northbound ramp from I-85 to I-77 and the southbound carpool lane to its end within the interchange.1,2,3